AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 Ada compilers are allowed to reorder the components of record types in order to minimize these gaps or satisfy the alignment requirements of the components.
 Some compilers do, some don't.
-Consider the type R again, this time with the first two components switched in the component declaration order:
+Consider the type :ada:`R` again, this time with the first two components switched in the component declaration order: